ypaulsussman/yblog/content/other_peoples_lines.md

 A man should live with his superiors as he does with his fire: not too near, lest he burn; nor too far off, lest he freeze. -Diogenes, philosopher (412?-323 BCE)

-You can approach the act of writing with nervousness, excitement, hopefulness, or even despair--the sense that you can never completely put on the page what's in your mind and heart.
+You can approach the act of writing with nervousness, excitement, hopefulness, or even despair - the sense that you can never completely put on the page what's in your mind and heart.
 You can come to the act with your fists clenched and your eyes narrowed, ready to kick ass and take down names.
 You can come to it because you want a girl to marry you or because you want to change the world.
 Come to it any way but lightly.
-Let me say it again: you must not come lightly to the blank page. –Stephen King, novelist (1947- )
+Let me say it again: you must not come lightly to the blank page. -Stephen King, novelist (1947- )

-Any writer, I suppose, feels that the world into which he was born is nothing less than a conspiracy against the cultivation of his talent. –James Baldwin, writer (1924-1987)
+Any writer, I suppose, feels that the world into which he was born is nothing less than a conspiracy against the cultivation of his talent. -James Baldwin, writer (1924-1987)

 Inspiration is wonderful when it happens, but the writer must develop an approach for the rest of the time...
 The wait is simply too long. -Leonard Bernstein